 |SAT/ACT scores must be received by||February 15|

-The student-faculty ratio at College of the Ozarks is 13:1, and the school has 56.7 percent of its classes with fewer than 20 students.
-The most popular majors at College of the Ozarks include: Business, Management, Marketing, and Related Support Services; Education, General; Registered Nursing/Registered Nurse; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; and Agriculture, Agriculture Operations, and Related Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.
+The student-faculty ratio at College of the Ozarks is 14:1, and the school has 56.8 percent of its classes with fewer than 20 students.
+The most popular majors at College of the Ozarks include: Education, General; Business, Management, Marketing, and Related Support Services; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; Agriculture, Agriculture Operations, and Related Sciences; and Speech Communication and Rhetoric.
+The average freshman retention rate, an indicator of student satisfaction, is 85.8 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NAIA|

 College of the Ozarks offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 College of the Ozarks also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
 Of the students at College of the Ozarks, 80 percent have cars on campus.
 Alcohol is not permitted for students of legal age at College of the Ozarks.

 |Students who have cars on campus||80%|